 Females may have a long ovipositor, resembling a needle-like stinger, but it is used to deposit eggs in moist soil or in water, depending on the species.
 These eggs may overwinter, hatching in the early months of spring.
 Once the larvae hatch, the immature Craneflies feed on decaying matter, leaf mold and fungi.

-Scientific Name: Tipula spp.
+Scientific Name: Various spp.

-Other Names: Leatherjacket
+Other Name(s): Leatherjacket

-Adult Size (Length): 8mm to 65mm (0.31in to 2.56in) COMPARE
+Size (Adult; Length): 8mm to 65mm (0.31in to 2.54in)

 Colors: brown; gray; gold